-The Agnes Lindsay fellows will be presenting their research at the Undergraduate Research Conference on April 19, 2017.
+The Agnes Lindsay fellows presented their research at the Undergraduate Research Conference on April 19, 2017.

 The fellowship provided a unique opportunity for Manchester high school students to experience a college environment.
 “Through the Fellowship, we want the students to come to campus and see for themselves that they can be successful college students,” says Mihaela Sabin, associate professor of computer science and director of the UNH STEM Discovery Lab.
 “It’s about fueling their excitement for discovery and finding what interests them and then encouraging them to pursue those interests.”